hayderhassan/cfg/README.md

 ## Lesson 2 - CSS

-- What is CSS
+- Anatomy of CSS rule set
 - Three ways to add CSS
-- Anatomy of CSS rule set
 - Selectors
 - IDs and Classes
 - Divs and Spans